warrenbraggs/Stock-Market-Analysis/README.md

 # Run

-To run the file, simply use:
+To run the file, simply type this line in the command prompt:

 ```
 python3 server.py